 Fort McKavett in Menard County, Texas — The American South (West South Central)

 Location.
-Marker has been permanently removed.
-It was located near 30° 49.668′ N, 100° 6.374′ W. Marker was in Fort McKavett, Texas, in Menard County.
-Marker was on Ranch to Market Road 864, on the left when traveling north.
-Touch for map.
-Marker was at or near this postal address: 7066 FM 864, Fort Mc Kavett TX 76841, United States of America.
+30° 49.599′ N, 100° 6.474′ W. Marker is in Fort McKavett, Texas, in Menard County.
+Marker can be reached from the intersection of Farm to Market Road 864 and Ranch to Market Road 1674.
+The marker Touch for map.
+Marker is at or near this postal address: 7066 FM 864, Fort Mc Kavett TX 76841, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 2 miles of this location, measured as the crow flies.
-Site of Fort McKavett (approx. 0.3 miles away); Colonel Black Ranch House (approx. 1½ miles away).
+At least 5 other markers are within 2 miles of this marker, measured as the crow flies.
+Home on the Range (within shouting distance of this marker); The Enlisted Men (about 300 feet away, measured in a direct line); Buffalo Soldiers at Fort McKavett (about 400 feet away); Site of Fort McKavett (approx. 0.2 miles away); Colonel Black Ranch House (approx. 1.4 miles away).

 Also see . . .
 Fort McKavett.

 Fort McKavett, twenty-two miles southwest of Menard in southwestern Menard County, was established by the United States War Department as Camp San Saba (not to be confused with Camp San Saba in McCulloch County) in March 1852.
 The camp covered about 2,373 acres near the right bank of the San Saba River.
 Several infantry companies were stationed there in an effort to protect frontier settlers from Comanche Indians.
 The post was abandoned in March 1859 but reoccupied in April 1868 under the name Fort McKavett.
 The new name was probably chosen in honor of Capt.
 Henry McKavett, who was killed in the battle of Monterrey in 1846.
 Source: The Handbook of Texas(Submitted on June 24, 2021, by James Hulse of Medina, Texas.)